 In April 2016 Huawei launched the P9 in partnership with Leica, with two cameras sitting on the back.
 Huawei's big selling point wasn't about depth sensing or wide-angle, it was about monochrome and it was the start of some influential work in multi-camera systems from Huawei.

 Honor used the same system in a number of devices - without the Leica branding - adding a monochrome sensor on the Honor 8 and subsequent devices, until we hit the Honor View 20.
-It's not just Huawei and Honor - Nokia adopted the same system on the Nokia 8, but with Zeiss lenses.
+It wasn't just Huawei and Honor - Nokia adopted the same system on the Nokia 8, but with Zeiss branded lenses.

 Apple iPhone 7 Plus: A play to zoom